 The lens itself then screws into the adapter.

 It’s an entirely analog attachment–there are no digital contacts.
 Indeed, there’s no circuitry at all in the wide-angle lens.
 It’s simply glass and aluminum.
 That means that the camera doesn’t have any way to know that the lens is attached.
 So if you want the EXIF information on your photos to reflect that the photo was shot with the wide-angle lens, Ricoh has an option in the GR II’s menu where you can specify that the wide-angle lens is attached.
-It makes no functional difference to the photo–it just changes an EXIF focal length field from the default 18.3 mm to 13.7 mm.
-That’s useful if you’re tying to sort photos in your image management software like Lightroom, but that’s about it.
+It doesn’t make much functional difference to the photo–it just changes an EXIF focal length field from the default 18.3 mm to 13.7 mm.
+That’s useful if you’re tying to sort photos in your image management software like Lightroom.
+But it does affect the Snap Focus preset focal length.
+So if you’re using Snap Focus, you should identify whether or not the wide-angle converter is attached.

 Over the years I’ve tried some truly atrocious snap-on wide-angle lenses on various cameras.
 In general, they add heavy softening on the edges of the image and often add distortion and chromatic aberration.
 Very often they’re interesting novelties but not up to snuff for serious shooting.